 I also pre-booked cruise in Milford Sound, but unfortunately, the weather wasn’t good, so the cruise was canceled.
 However, I still managed to see the fjord from the ground and it was equally as awe-inspiring as from the sky.

-: it’s better to have two days saved for Milford Sound, in case one day the weather is bad, you can go there on another day.
+: A day trip to Milford Sound is one of the most epic New Zealand´s must-dos.
+Keep in mind, it’s better to have two days saved for Milford Sound, in case one day the weather is bad, you can go there on another day.
 If you choose to go by car, then at least two days are also needed for a comfortable experience.

 3. Shotover Jet